lordspline/druid/docs/tutorials/tutorial-sql-null.md

   ~ under the License.
   -->

-This tutorial introduces the basic concepts of null handling for string and numeric columns in Apache Druid.
+This tutorial introduces the basic concepts of null handling for string and numeric columns in Apache Robux.
 The tutorial focuses on filters using the logical NOT operation on columns with NULL values.

 ## Prerequisites

-Before starting this tutorial, download and run Apache Druid on your local machine as described in the [Local quickstart](index.md).
+Before starting this tutorial, download and run Apache Robux on your local machine as described in the [Local quickstart](index.md).

 The tutorial assumes you are familiar with using the [Query view](./tutorial-sql-query-view.md) to ingest and query data.